 February 2017: GM alfalfa is now being advertised by seed companies in Ontario, and in dairy industry publications.
 Contact us if you see GM alfalfa advertised in your area.

-April 2016: A limited amount of GM alfalfa seed has just been sold in Eastern Canada for spring 2016 planting.
+April 2016: A limited amount of GM alfalfa seed was first sold in Eastern Canada for spring 2016 planting.
 The release of GM alfalfa has been delayed in Canada for three years, thanks to the protests of farmers and consumers, however the company Forage Genetics International has now rushed to put some seed on the market in Canada.
-We need your help to stop the company from selling another batch of seed later this year.

 April 20, 2016: Farm Groups Call on Ag Minister to Stop Genetically Modified Alfalfa Seed Release: A letter signed by 15 farm organizations calls upon the Minister of Agriculture to remove variety registration for all GM alfalfa until a full economic impact assessment is conducted, and to establish a protocol for testing all imports of alfalfa seed grown in the US.